-The turbine cylinders are provided with built in drains from each zone to the next lower pressure zone and finally to the exhaust.
-Orifices are provided for continuous drainage during normal operation, and hand operated by-passes (where necessary) for use during starting and shut-down periods.
+The turbine cylinders are provided with built-in drains from each zone to the next lower pressure zone and finally to the exhaust.
+Orifices are provided for continuous drainage during normal operation, and hand-operated by-passes (where necessary) for use during starting and shutdown periods.

 Similar drains must be provided from all connecting pipe lines.
-These include: steam inlet line, extraction lines (drain both sides of shutoff valve) and atmospheric relief line.
-On condensing machines, all drains (except from the high pressure steam inlet) should connect to the condenser or a vacuum trap because when starting or operating at light load, vacuum may exist in the entire cylinder.
+These include: steam inlet line, and atmospheric relief line.
+On condensing machines, all drains (except from the high-pressure steam inlet) should connect to the condenser or a vacuum trap because when startingor operating at light load, vacuum may exist in the entire cylinder.